IMAGINARY/gradient-descent/README.md

 Developed for the I AM AI exhibiton by IMAGINARY.
 Original concept by Aaron Montag.

+## Configuration

+The `config.json` file is loaded when opening the application.
+It supports the following keys:

+- **defaultLanguage** (string, default: en): Default language to use.
+Can be overriden by the `lang` query string.

 ## Compilation

 This web application is built using several compilable languages: